 \section{Dual Connectivity}

-DC, sometimes called inter-node radio resource aggregation, is a multi-connectivity technique introduced in release 12 of the third-generation partnership project (3GPP)~\cite{3gpp12}.
+DC, \revone{}{also} sometimes called inter-node radio resource aggregation, is a multi-connectivity technique introduced in release 12 of the third-generation partnership project (3GPP)~\cite{3gpp12}.
 The aim was to increase reliability, performance, and signaling due to frequent handovers in scenarios where macro and micro cells are connected with a non-ideal backhaul (X2) link.
 DC tries to achieve this by splitting the traffic over multiple paths.

 Figure~\ref{fig:dc} shows an overview of DC in a Radio Access Network (RAN) environment.
-With DC, a User Equipment (UE) connects to two different Evolved Node Bs (eNBs)~\cite{3gpp15}.
-One of the nodes will serve as Master eNB (MeNB), and the other one will serve as Secondary eNB (SeNB).
+With DC, a User Equipment (UE) connects to two different \revone{}{network nodes, also known as} Evolved Node Bs (eNBs)~\cite{3gpp15}.
+One of the \revone{}{network} nodes will serve as Master eNB (MeNB), and the other one will serve as Secondary eNB (SeNB).
 Each of the MeNB and SeNB contains a separate Radio Link Control (RLC) and Media Access Control (MAC) layer, while sharing the same Packet Data Convergence Protocol (PDCP) layer.

 DC is similar to carrier aggregation~\cite{RRM+16}, but is performed in the PDCP layer instead of the MAC layer.
 Carrier aggregation uses the same scheduler for the separate connections and requires an ideal X2 link.
 The split connections are therefore often transmitted from the same node.
-In contrast, DC uses two separate schedulers together with a non-ideal X2 link, and packets are often originating from two different nodes.
+In contrast, DC uses two separate \revone{}{packet} schedulers together with a non-ideal X2 link, and packets are often originating from two different nodes.

 PDCP is a sublayer located inside the link layer, just below the network layer and above RLC and MAC.
 The main tasks of PDCP are header compression and decompression, ciphering, integrity protection, transfer of data, sequence numbering, reordering and in-order delivery~\cite{3gpp16-etsi5g}.
 The PDCP layer can be broken out into a unit called a Packet Processor (PP), which connects to Serving Gateway (SGW), MeNB and SeNB using a GTPU-tunnel.
-SGW is connected to the Packet Data Network Gateway (PGW), which connects to the public internet.
+SGW is connected to the Packet Data Network Gateway (PGW), which \revone{}{in turn} connects to the public internet.
 The PP can also be a part of MeNB.
 In this case, MeNB splits the traffic and the link between MeNB and SeNB becomes the X2 link.
 In both scenarios, the traffic is split in the PDCP layer.